siliconjungle/linktree-frontend-demo/README.md

 - Make styles more reusable than they currently are.
 - Make styles pixel perfect.
 - Add icons from sketch
+- Fix warning in the console related to styles at generation.
+- Fix unmet peer dependency warning.

 ## Getting Started